connxio/docs/docs/functionality.md

 # Functionality

-We categorize functionality in CX by two states; in development and production ready.
+We categorize functionality in Connxio by two states; in development and production ready.
 This page describes the two states and how they are handled within the documentation.

 ## In development